 Accelerate the use of data analytics by assuring and addressing people collaboration and decision making across the organization.
 Improve real-time decision making by understanding how to enable people with actionable data and information.

-Using the Actian Avalanche Hybrid Data Warehouse solution includes data integration and unique capabilities such as blazing fast analytics, real-time data ingestion, and an ability to deploy on-premise and across multiple cloud platforms, so you can combine your business experience and data to make decisions in the business moment.
+Using the Actian Avalanche Hybrid Data Warehouse solution includes data integration and unique capabilities such as blazing fast analytics, real-time data ingestion, and an ability to deploy on-premises and across multiple cloud platforms, so you can combine your business experience and data to make decisions in the business moment.